What is specialist music tuition?

 How do I register my child for a place?

-- Complete the online application form between May and the week before school returns in August.
+- Complete the online application form between May and Friday 18 September 2020.

 - At the start of the new session, all new applicants are interviewed.
 Existing pupils, available spaces and timetables are reviewed and tutors allocate spaces.